THE MINORITY SMALL BUSINESS LAUNCH CENTER

 SCHEDULED ACCESS TO MAKER SPACE

-VSU will allow participants to use product concept development technology, including 3-D printers, for prototyping during secheduled time in the VSU Center for Entrepreneurship.
+We can provide participants with access to product concept development technology, including 3-D printers, for prototyping during scheduled time with one of our resource partners.

 For a detailed summary of our program, please select the button on the right.
 You will be able to download a detailed executive summary of the Minority Small Business Launch Center submitted to GO VA.